dehne/BendulumClock/README.md

 calibrated length of each beat to to drive the clock movement to advance the hands of the clock.
 The sketch supports an IR remote control that can be used to regulate and adjust the clock.
-Finally, it implements automatic temperature-compensated calibration to determine the length of the bendulum's beat using the Arduino's built in realtime clock.
-The realtime clock isn't accurate enough to do the full job out of the box, but it can itself be easily calibrated using the RealTimeClockCal sketch, below.
+Finally, it implements automatic temperature-compensated calibration to determine the length of the bendulum or pendulum's beat using the Arduino's built in real-time clock.
+The real-time clock isn't accurate enough to do the full job out of the box, so the sketch implements a simple-to-use process that lets you a one-time calibration of the real-time clock of the Adruino.

-### Escapement

-The Escapement sketch was the first main sketch for the project.
-It is largely the same as the BendulumClock sketch, above, but is not temperature compensated.
-In normal operation, bendulum clocks can run this sketch but they will drift if the temperature changes by a few degrees C.

 ### DriveBendulum